 There are endless lists out there telling you exactly what you should do when preparing to move.
 There are not, however, nearly enough listing things you shouldn’t do.

-And let’s face it: There are definite some no-nos when it comes to planning something as stressful as moving.
-Here are five of the biggest ones.
-When you’re getting ready to move, you should absolutely never...
+And let’s face it: There are definite some no-nos when it comes to planning something as complicated as moving.
+You don't want to be messy, unorganized, or make assumptions.
+Want to dig a little deeper?
+When you’re getting ready to move, you should absolutely never, ever...

 Leave things unorganized

 Creating a moving plan seems like it would be a headache because, well... it kind of is.
 It's a worthwhile headache, however, so don't skip it.
 Make time to sit down and determine your budget, timeframe, how you will pack, whether you're hiring professional movers, and so on.

 Trust us when we say if you leave things unorganized… it’s going to make the whole process a lot more difficult in the long run.

 Assume you don’t have to do anything if you’re hiring movers

 Hiring professional movers doesn't just mean that you can call someone and magically everything is taken care of.
 There are a lot of things you need to do to make sure the process is as simple and successful as possible.